As you probably know, Facebook earns the vast majority of their revenue from ads.

 If you see something that appears to be an ad but you don’t see the word “Sponsored” above it, you can be 100% certain that it’s a scam.

-Other fake ads might show up in the regular advertising section of the sidebar if they were placed via Facebook’s ad platform.
+Other fake ads might show up in the regular advertising section of the sidebar if they were placed via Facebook’s self-serve ad platform.

 Without exception, ALL legitimate ads on Facebook will be marked with the word “Sponsored”.
 Every one of them.

-But just because you see the ad is marked as “Sponsored” doesn’t necessarily mean the ad isn’t fraudulent.
+But just because an ad bears the “Sponsored” designation that doesn’t necessarily mean the ad isn’t fraudulent.
 It simply means the person who posted it is paying Facebook to display it.

-To their credit, Facebook does a pretty good job at tracking down and removing fraudulent ads, but plenty still slip through.
+To their credit, Facebook does a decent job at vetting fraudulent ads and blocking them be fore they go live, but plenty still slip through.

 As always, if an offer sounds to good to be true, it probably is.
-And on Facebook you can place those odds at pretty close to 100%.
+And if it’s on Facebook you can place those odds at pretty close to 100%.

 If you happen to click or tap on a fake ad you’ll probably be taken to a fraudulent website designed to steal your personal information and credit/debit card info.
 And it’ll probably download malware on your device as well.

 Bottom line: Always evaluate any ad you see on Facebook with a healthy dose of skepticism, especially the ones that are displayed in your Newsfeed.

-And yes, that includes the ads that are clearly marked as “Sponsored”.
+And yes, that does include the ads that are clearly marked as “Sponsored”.